namespacelabs/breakpoint/README.md

 │                                                                           │
 │ Breakpoint running until 2023-05-24T16:06:48+02:00 (29 minutes from now). │
 │                                                                           │
-│ Connect with: ssh -p 40812 runner@breakpoint.namespace.so                 │
+│ Connect with: ssh -p 40812 runner@rendezvous.namespace.so                 │
 │                                                                           │
 └───────────────────────────────────────────────────────────────────────────┘
 ```